 In Subsection 618.04 revise (a) with the following:

 General.
 The Contractor shall furnish shop drawings in conformity with subsection 105.02 for all prestressed components.
-When the Contractor's Engineer completes or revises design details or engineering drawings, then those engineering drawings and details that are submitted to the Engineer shall contain the endorsement seal of a Professional Engineer registered in the State of Colorado.
+When the Contractor's Engineer completes or revises design details or engineering drawings, then those engineering drawings and details that are submitted to the Engineer shall contain the electronic seal of a Professional Engineer registered in the State of Colorado.
 CDOT review of the shop drawings does not relieve the Contractor of the responsibility for the adequacy of the prestressed members.
 Minor changes to design details or engineering drawings that do not represent a significant change to the original design will not require a Professional Engineer seal.
 The Contractor shall submit supporting calculations for these changes along with the shop drawings.

 In Subsection 618.07 (c) 2. revise the first (1) with the following:

 Alternative anchorage systems, including all associated reinforcing steel required for the system, shall be shown on the approved shop drawings.
-The shop drawings shall be signed and sealed by a Professional Engineer registered in the State of Colorado.
+The shop drawings shall be electronically sealed by a Professional Engineer registered in the State of Colorado.

 In Subsection 618.13 (b) revise the second paragraph with the following:

-A PE stamped letter shall be provided by the Contractor’s Engineer that the repair work meets all design serviceability criteria and include the evaluation and test data.
-The finished repair work, including aesthetic acceptability, shall meet the approval of the Engineer.
+Repair methods shall adequately restore structural integrity of the product.
+When repairs have been completed, the Contractor's Engineer shall examine and analyze the product for construction and service load capacity.
+A PE electronically sealed letter shall be provided by the Contractor’s Engineer certifying that the repair work meets all design serviceability criteria Evaluation and test data shall be submitted along with the written certification.The finished repair work, including aesthetic acceptability, shall meet the approval of the Engineer.

 In Subsection 618.14 (c) revise the fifth paragraph with the following:

 At least one week prior to the Pre-Erection Conference, the Contractor shall submit an Erection Plan to the Engineer.
 The Engineer will review the and return comments within one week.
 The Contractor shall address the Engineer's comments in the final plan.
-The Final Erection Plan shall be stamped and sealed by the Contractor’s Engineer and marked "Approved for Construction".
+The Final Erection Plan shall be electronically sealed by the Contractor’s Engineer and marked "Approved for Construction".
 If falsework is required, falsework drawings shall conform to and be submitted in accordance with subsection 601.11.

 In Subsection 618.14 (c) in the ninth and tenth paragraphs, revise with the following:

 The Contractor shall submit a final Erection Plan to the Engineer prior to girder erection for acceptance.
-The Contractor's Engineer shall sign and seal (1), (5) and (7) listed above in the final Erection Plan.
-The final Erection Plan shall be stamped "Approved for Construction" and signed by the Contractor.
+The Contractor's Engineer shall electronically seal (1), (5) and (7) listed above in the final Erection Plan.
+The final Erection Plan shall be marked "Approved for Construction" and signed by the Contractor.
 The Contractor shall not proceed with the Erection Plan until the Engineer has provided written acceptance of the plan.

-When a bridge spans traffic of any kind, including those where vehicles, railroad, watercraft, or pedestrians have access onto, underneath, or adjacent to the bridge, the Contractor's Engineer shall inspect and provide stamped written approval of the stability of the erected girders prior to opening the area beneath the girders to traffic.
+When a bridge spans traffic of any kind, including those where vehicles, railroad, watercraft, or pedestrians have access onto, underneath, or adjacent to the bridge, the Contractor's Engineer shall inspect and provide electronically sealed written approval of the stability of the erected girders prior to opening the area beneath the girders to traffic.
 The Contractor shall perform daily inspections of the erected girders and other permanent and temporary bridge elements until the deck concrete has attained the full design compressive strength.
 The Contractor's Engineer shall provide an inspection form to the Engineer that lists the items the Contractor will document during the daily inspection of the erected girders.
 The inspection form shall include inspection items specific to each bridge being constructed.
 The Contractor shall provide the Engineer and the Contractor's Engineer with written documentation of these inspections within 24 hours of each inspection.